Good Morning Brother

 Ilsa handed him another scroll, this one unsealed, containing a list of all elective classes offered by the academy.
 It was long.
 Very long.
 You could sign up for practically anything, even things that weren't of strictly magical nature: things like advanced mathematics, classical literature, and architecture.
 It was to be expected, really, since Ikosian magical tradition had always been inextricably connected to other intellectual pursuits.

-"You can choose up to 5, but no less than 3 electives this year.
+"You can choose up to five, but no less than three electives this year.
 It would be a lot more convenient for us if you did it now, so that we can finalize the schedules over the weekend before the classes start.
 Don't be too intimidated by the sheer size of the list.
 Even if you choose something that doesn't appeal to you, you can switch to a different elective during the first month of school."

-"Please don't take this the wrong way miss Zileti, but would you mind if we take a short break before we go any further with this?"
+"Please don't take this the wrong way Miss Zileti, but would you mind if we take a short break before we go any further with this?"